Alisharai1/learning--express/docker.readme.md

 * Create+start a new container
 * Basicaly does 2 jobs- pulls the image and ccreate a new container
 * When we use this command, docker pull command is not mandate, it will automatically pull the image from docker hub
-* Every time your docker run redis, you get a fresh container.!!!!!!!!
+* Every time your docker run redis, you get a fresh container.

 #### To run a container in interactive mode
 ```